oscar-bender-stone/honors-thesis/source/foundations.typ

 We introduce the base theory needed for this thesis.
 This theory embodies a unifying concept for formal systems: computability.
 We capture this through a suitable simple type theory.
-These steps are closely replicated in the boostrap, see @bootstrap.
+These sections are closely replicated as steps in the boostrap (see @bootstrap).

 We will keep this self-contained; additional references will be provided in each